mesarth/JSONPath-Notebook/README.md

 See [Changelog.md](Changelog.md)

 ## Issue Reporting and Feature Requests
 Found a bug?
 Have a feature request?
-Reach out on our [GitHub Issues page](https://github.com/mesarth/JSONPath-Notebook/issues).
+Reach out on our [GitHub Issues page](/issues).

 ## JSONPath engines used
 - Default: [https://github.com/brunerd/jsonpath](https://github.com/brunerd/jsonpath)
 - more engine options coming soon

+Note: Because the standardization of JSONPath is [still ongoing](https://datatracker.ietf.org/wg/jsonpath/about/), current engine implementations differ in syntax and functionality.